 Hull is packed full of hidden gems; it’s definitely one of those cities that without the proper guidance you might miss a lot of what it has to offer.
-For this reason, the first thing I chose to do as soon as I arrived in the city was to go on a guided walk of Hull old town with one of it’s most highly recommended tour guides, Paul Schofield, who has been doing guided walks of Hull and Beverly for 29 years meaning you’re bound to enjoy the many walks in Hull.
+For this reason, the first thing I chose to do as soon as I arrived in the city was to go on a guided walk of Hull old town with one of it’s most highly recommended tour guides, Paul Schofield, who has been doing guided walks in Hull and Beverly for 29 years meaning you’re bound to enjoy the many walks in Hull.

 We met the group in Queen Victoria Square and Paul started the tour by explaining how Hull got it’s name and a little bit about the bombing in WWII.
 He said that the damage done to the city wasn’t really reported as they didn’t want journalists coming to Hull and seeing how badly hit it was as it would be so bad for moral.
 Having said that, I was surprised how many stunning old buildings Hull has, both on a grand scale like in the pictures below and also the more low key ones in the Old Town.

 Hull has a very unique trail on it’s pavements ‘The Fish Trail’, an A- Z of fish which creates a tour of the historic Old Town.
-The trail is free of charge of course and offers a perfect way to explore Hull without a map, yet still encompassing many of the best sights, meaning it really is a top thing to do in Hull.
+The trail is free of charge of course and offers a perfect way to explore Hull without a map, yet still encompassing many of the best sights, meaning it’s one of the most popular and actually easy walks in Hull.

 Paul’s tour passes by a lot of pubs, which Hull has many of!
 Some of the buildings are fantastically British and kooky, the kind of place that Americans go crazy over.
 On top of the pubs I noticed a large number of cool looking cafes and vintage shops en-route, that would not be out of place in Shoreditch or indeed Brooklyn.
 That sounds like an exaggeration but it’s true!